 If the nested token is CBOR-encoded, then it MUST be a CBOR tag and MUST be wrapped in a byte string.
-The tag identifies whether the nested token is a CWT, a UCCS, a CBOR-encoded DEB, or some other CBOR-format token defined in the future.
+The tag identifies whether the nested token is a CWT, a CBOR-encoded DEB, or some other CBOR-format token defined in the future.
 A nested CBOR-encoded token that is not a CBOR tag is NOT allowed.

-If the nested token is JSON-encoded, then the data item MUST be a text string.
-The text string MUST contain a JSON-encoded array of two items.
-The first item is a string identifying the type of the The second item is the JSON-encoded token.
+If the nested token is JSON-encoded, then the data item MUST be a text string containing JSON.
+The JSON is defined in CDDL by JSON-Nested-Token in the next section.